 - Quality of accompanying artist statement

 Artists will receive acceptance and rejection notices via email.
-Detailed information and instructions as well as deadlines will be sent to submitters along with the acceptance letter.
+Detailed information and instructions will then be sent to artists along with the acceptance letter.
 You must promptly complete and return the following:

 Presenter and Contributor Recognition

-All work selected for the SIGGRAPH Asia 2016 Art Gallery will also be documented in the SIGGRAPH 2016 website.
+All work selected for the SIGGRAPH Asia Art Gallery will also be documented in the SIGGRAPH website and ACM Digital Library.

-Accepted artists are responsible for bringing or shipping their work to SIGGRAPH Asia 2016, Macau.
+In general, accepted artists are responsible for bringing or shipping their work to SIGGRAPH Asia in Tokyo, Japan.
 Artists are also responsible for return shipping after the conference.
-Preference will be given to artists who are able to hand-carry their work to the exhibition.

 We will work closely with you to ensure proper and effective installation of your work.
 You must send exhibition-ready work.
-Prints and banners must be ready to hang, with no additional framing required.
-Three-dimensional works must be assembled and ready for display.
-Installation works must be complete with detailed set-up instructions and diagrams, etc. Exhibition installation will be accomplished by professionals, although complex works will need your individual participation, so you should plan to arrive early to assist with installation.
+Prints must be framed and ready to hang, three-dimensional works must be assembled and ready for display, installation works must be complete with detailed set-up instructions and diagrams, etc. Exhibition installation will be accomplished by professionals, although complex works will need your individual participation, so you should plan to arrive early to assist with installation.

-Note: If your work arrives at the Art Gallery venue, and it is not as depicted in your submission or is not ready for installation, we reserve the right to exclude it from the exhibition.
+Note: If your work arrives at the convention center, and it is not as depicted in your submission or is not ready for installation, we reserve the right to exclude it from the exhibition.

 What type of artwork is acceptable for submission?